 While progress has been made to provide more autonomy to the states and regions, there does not appear yet to be a clear political commitment or policy intent by Union authorities to move the decentralisation agenda further.
 There is still limited history of evidence-based policy making that allows learning from good practices or weighing policy options.
-SLGM will build on what has been achieved under the TDLG programme while taking into account the recommendations of the TDLG Mid-term Review Report, calling for more investments in policy development34 and a more strategic approach to the planning and development of knowledge products and events.
 While policy dialogue is not the main priority during the initial years of a local governance project, there are now opportunities for more concerted efforts to steer the debate on central-local relationships in Myanmar, that are so critical also to finding a solution to the security and conflict situation.
+These policy debates and the building of coalitions to support them will be an integral part of programme implementation, and thus be conducted in parallel and in synergy with other programme activities.